SHASHANK-hub39/Datascience-Portfolio/README.md

        1. Fake News Classification : An Long Short Term Memory model which is used to predict whether the news published is fake or not using word embedding technique.

+  # Natural Language Processing

+       1. Sentiment Analysis : A text based data with reviews taken from an amazon website and creating a model used to predict whether the review is positive or a negative.

+       2. Fake News Classification : Model designed to predict whether the news published classifies a fake or not using a Multinomial Navie Bayes Algorithm.

+  # Feature Engineering

+       1. Various feature engineering techniques like how to handle null data, categorical data, numerical data and types of ordinal encoding, nominal encoding also various techniques of handling outliers in dataset.